Cambrian combinatorics on quiver representations (type A): Stability function

 \begin{remark} (1) Since $Z$ is a group homomorphism it is determined by its values on the classes of simple representations.

 (2) If $M$ is $\phi$-stable then $M$ is indecomposable.
 Indeed, since direct summands are subrepresentations, this follows directly from the additivity of the central charge. \end{remark}

 It is natural to ask if there exist stability functions for which all indecomposable representations are stable.
 Reineke conjectured in \cite[Conjecture 7.1]{Reineke} that such a stability function exists for every Dynkin quiver.
 In the same paper, he gave a stability function for the linearly oriented type $\mathbb{A}$ quiver.
-Apruzzese and Igusa proved the conjecture for all type $\mathbb{A}$ quivers in \cite{AI}, and, very recently, Kinser described all such stability functions for type $\mathbb{A}$ in \cite{Kinser}, see also \cite{Qiu} for the linearly oriented case.
+Apruzzese and Igusa proved the conjecture for all type $\mathbb{A}$ quivers in \cite{AI}, and, very recently, Kinser described all such stability functions for type $\mathbb{A}$ in \cite{Kinser}, see also \cite{Qiu15, Qiu, QZ22}.

 We are going to show that our geometric model also provides such a stability function for every quiver of Dynkin type $\mathbb{A}$.
 The stability function is given via the functor $F$ of Theorem \ref{thm 1} simply by the slope of the oriented line segment of an indecomposable representation.